25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Algorithms/Recursion.md

    // 1
    ```

 5. **Nested Recursion**: When a function calls itself and passes itself as parameter.
-A recursive call is taking recursive call as a parameter.
+A recursive call is taking recursive call as a parameter

    _Example:_